 - Frequent Small Meals such as The Zone Diet.
 At first, I got leaner on The Zone, but eating 5-6 meals throughout the day gradually ramped my appetite to the point I was always thinking about my next meal.
 Being able to plan a diet is essential for a diet to succeed.
 The more planning a diet requires, the harder it will be to execute.
 Planning 3 meals a day is easier than 5-6.
 It is that simple.
 I do understand that frequent meal diets are highly effective for very overweight people that go many hours without eating only to binge, but for people with normal hunger hormone levels, I am not a fan.

 - Cold exposure.
 Sorry, Ray Cronise, but my experience is that cold exposure is almost worthless for fat loss.
 I am still a fan of cold exposure for building resiliency, but not for leaning out.
 As others have pointed out, cold exposure makes you hungry.
 Indirectly, however, if cold exposure toughens you up to the point you are more comfortable with hunger then it could help.
-I remain unconvinced it would have anything but a minor role in fat loss.
+I remain unconvinced it would have anything but a minor role in fat loss. * See the 2021 update at the end of the article.

 - Organic Grass-fed Farmers Market Heirloom Whole Paycheck eating.
 I’m going to explain this comment in much greater detail in a future post, but the short version is buying higher quality foods will not make you leaner unless those foods have fewer calories.
 I know many people that make a decent living that want to spend their way to better health without making true sacrifices that would require willpower.
 The high amount of money they spend on groceries never seems to make a dent in their weight.